boyue1228/learning_git/README.md

 - create new branch named dev `git branch dev` && `git checkout dev`
 - or create new and change to dev `git checkout -b dev`
 ### Once dev branch completed, we need to merge dev to main
-- need first checkout to master branch
+- need first checkout to master branch `git checkout main`
+- and then `git merge dev` , this command will merge dev to main branch
+- to delete branch dev , use `git branch -d dev `
+- if there are conflit when merge, have to manual remove conflit area, and then git add, commit, push ...